pleiadian53/loinc_predictor2/README.md

 The clinical variables used to predict/correct LOINC codes are the columns/attributes of the table obtraind from applying transformations.withMedivoTestResultType() available from [Samantha](https://github.com/medivo/samantha/blob/master/src/main/scala/ai/prognos/samantha/clinical/transformations.scala).
 Note that useful variables for the prediction may be just a subset of these patient attributes.
 Example variables are: `test_result_name`, `test_result_value`, `test_order_name`, `test_result_units_of_measure`, among many others.
 Class labels for the training data are the LOINC codes (as they are what we are trying to predict).
 LOINC labels are avaiable through `test_result_loinc_code`.

-Coming up, we will upload sample datasets ...
+Due to the size limit, we will not share the full dataset here.
+However, coming up, we shall upload sample (toy) datasets ...

 3. External, non-target-disease data: